DORA: A Scalable Asynchronous Reinforcement Learning System for Language Model Training: DORA Design

 \subsection{Multi-version Streaming Training}

-\textbf{Trajectory-level streaming} DORA eliminates the synchronous barrier by streaming completed trajectories directly to training without waiting for straggling trajectories.
+\textbf{Trajectory-level streaming.} DORA eliminates the synchronous barrier by streaming completed trajectories directly to training without waiting for straggling trajectories.
 During the rollout phase, we maintain multiple versions of policy weights in the rollout instances, where each Data Parallel (DP) group hosts a single version of the policy weights.
 At the onset of each step, we overprovide the rollout prompts, where $RBS > TBS$ generation requests are dispatched to the rollout instances.
 Training begins as soon as $TBS$ samples are collected; unfinished long-tailed trajectories continue under their original policy version and flow into subsequent steps, ensuring the long trajectories are not abandoned or block the training.
 As illustrated in Figure~\ref{fig:dora_workflow}, the Rollout and training processes execute non-blockingly; only after a training iteration concludes does the \texttt{Trainer} notify the \texttt{RolloutManager} to synchronize the latest weights.

-\textbf{Multi-version policy management} The key insight is that maintaining multiple policy versions concurrently allows long-tailed trajectories to continue under their original version while the training proceeds with completed trajectories.
-As illustrated in Figure~\ref{fig:dora_workflow}, each prompt is tagged with a version $w_j$ upon dispatch, ensuring $a_t \sim \pi_{w_j}(\cdot \mid s_t)$ for every token ---naturally satisfying C1 without algorithmic modifications.
+\textbf{Multi-version policy management.} The key insight is that maintaining multiple policy versions concurrently allows long-tailed trajectories to continue under their original version while the training proceeds with completed trajectories.
+As illustrated in Figure~\ref{fig:dora_workflow}, each prompt is tagged with a version $w_j$ upon dispatch, ensuring $a_t \sim \pi_{w_j}(\cdot \mid s_t)$ for every token---so each trajectory is generated end-to-end under a single policy version without algorithmic modifications.
 For example, in Figure~\ref{fig:dora_workflow}, Trajectory~4 (a long-tail request under version $w_1$) spans two training steps while Trajectories~1--3 complete and stream into training during Step~1.
 The system proceeds to Step~2 with updated weights $w_2$ without waiting for Trajectory~4 to complete, which continues under its original version $w_1$ in a dedicated DP group.
-This allows the legacy-version requests to execute in parallel, thereby alleviating the inter-node bubble and maximizing the utilization of all Data Parallel groups in the rollout instances.
+This allows the legacy-version requests to execute in parallel, thereby eliminating the inter-node bubble and fully utilizing all rollout instances.